chloedkkwon/voicesauce_matlab/README.md

-This code is shared as a reference rather than a finished product for running your files automatically.
+These files are shared as a reference rather than a finished product for running your files automatically.
 You can follow the instructions below to tweak my scripts for your use.

 Directions:
 1. Download my codes for running VoiceSauce and put them in your VoiceSauce folder.